ucsb-cs32/s21/_lab/lab04.md

 ----
 Grading:<br>
 (10) autograde from lab03 still work<br>
+(10) autograde from lab04 county hospital data for California<br>
-(90) code review - make sure to sign up for a time.
+(80) code review - make sure to sign up for a time.
 We will look for the defined types and their use!<br>